jefflau/apollo-client-mock/README.md

 ## <a name="setupClientApi">setupClient API</a>

-setupClinet takes an object with the following options
+setupClient takes an object with the following options

 - `defaultMocks` is an object that would mirror the resolvers of queries, mutations, and other types that need to be mocked in your tests.
 See here for more information https://www.apollographql.com/docs/graphql-tools/mocking.html#Customizing-mocks.